lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 # Using extension points beyond successful EDHOC runs

-Some ways of using the extension points, in particular the critical (negative) use of the GREASE EAD labels and placing a GREASE cipher suite in the selected position do not result in the successful continuation of the EDHOC session.
+Some ways of using the extension points, in particular the use of critical GREASE EAD items and placing a GREASE cipher suite in the selected position do not result in the successful continuation of the EDHOC session.